sanand00/CNN-Image-Classifier-and-CLI-tool/README.md

 ## Performance

 The current iteration of the trained model obtains an AUC of 0.93 (see images in `trained_models/res_net_18/` for more performance data).
 Currently the model is quite simple due to personal hardware limitations; it is likely that with access to better hardware the performance of the
-CNN could be improved substantially.
+CNN can be improved substantially.

 ![RoC Curve](trained_models/res_net_18/res_net_18_roc_curve.png)